qdrant/landing_page/qdrant-landing/content/documentation/how_to.md

 `mmmap_threshold` will ensure that vectors will be stored on disk, while `always_ram` will ensure that quantized vectors will be stored in RAM.

-Optionally, you can disable rescoring with search `params`, which will reduce disk reads even further, but potentially slightly decrease precision.
+Optionally, you can disable rescoring with search `params`, which will reduce the number of disk reads even further, but potentially slightly decrease the precision.

 ```http
 POST /collections/{collection_name}/points/search